swtzang/Backtesting01/README.md

 # Backtesting01
-The purpose of this project is to use quantstrat package to do backtesting.
+The purpose of this project is to use quantstrat and TTR packages to do backtesting.
 Examples are collected from website:
 ## 1. https://financetrain.com/downloading-data-using-quantmod-package-in-r/

 ## 2. https://timtrice.github.io/backtesting-strategies/index.html